CassandraGoose/cass-lesson-slides/workflow-prs-and-gh-communication.md

 Checks for Understanding

 - What are some benefits of using PRs and code reviews?
+- What are some things that you can/should include in a README?
-- Why are READMEs useful?
+- Why are GitHub issues useful?
-- What is a GitHub Issue and why is it useful?
-- What is a PR template and why is it useful?
+- What are PR templates useful?

+Notes:
+- recognize what makes a README useful
+- file and organize issues with labels and team member assignments
+- explain and justify pull-requests and code reviews
+- give professional and actionable feedback through code reviews